elenasacristan/the-monkees-website/README.md

 - I received inspiration for the rotating vinyl on the “listen.html” when I was looking for music themes and I saw a vinyl rotating when the play button was pressed (https://codepen.io/joshbader/pen/GqXbVk).
 Since I still haven't learn about javaScript I decided to do something similar using @keyframes instead.
 - Thanks to the slack community for helping me solving some question while I was working on the website.
-- Thanks to my mentor for his advice on the final touches to improve the website and also thank you for the training on Git and helping me understand better how to run the code locally.
+- Thanks to my mentor (Guido Cecilio García Bernal) for his advice on the final touches to improve the website and also thank you for the training me on Git and helping me understand better how to run the code locally.